elastic/ml-cpp/STYLEGUIDE.md

 1. All source files MUST be formatted with the `clang-format` tool  prior to check in.
-    1. This procedure can be simplified by use of the `dev-tools/clang-format.sh` script.
+    1. This procedure can be simplified by use of the [dev-tools/clang-format.sh](dev-tools/clang-format.sh) script.
-    1. The same specific version of `clang-format` used by the `clang-format.sh` script MUST be used
+    1. The same specific version of `clang-format` used by the [clang-format.sh](dev-tools/clang-format.sh) script MUST be used.
+It is recommended that this be obtained from the pre-built binary packages of LLVM available from http://releases.llvm.org/download.html
 1. The standard header file layout MUST be observed

     Header files MUST contain the following items in the order defined below